 But more importantly, none of this Court's cases cited by Respondent dealt with the current versions of the statutes involved here.
 The Missouri legislature is free to set the parameters of the statutory language for any defense to a crime.
 State v.
 Lassen, 679 S.W.2d 363 (Mo.
 App.
 S.D.
 1984) (General Assembly was free to reject the idea that duress should be a defense to the crime of murder).
-As noted above, the legislature could have explicitly provided, in either the self-defense statute or the felony murder statute, that self-defense is not available for felony murder.
+As noted above, the legislature could have explicitly provided, in either the selfdefense statute or the felony murder statute, that self-defense is not available for felony murder.
 It did not do so.
 Instead, at the same time it added the forcible felony preclusion in the self-defense statute, it also enacted § 563.074.1, which provided that, without exception, that if a person uses force and satisfies the requirements of § 563.031, he has "an absolute defense" as to any "criminal prosecution.

-E. RESPONDENT HAS FAILED TO IDENTIFY A SINGLE JURISDICTION THAT HAS A SIMILAR STATUTORY JUSTIFICATION SCHEME LIKE MISSOURI to identify a single state with a similar statutory justification scheme like that used in Missouri.2 Thus, those cases are inapposite.
+E. RESPONDENT HAS FAILED TO IDENTIFY A SINGLE JURISDICTION THAT HAS A SIMILAR STATUTORY JUSTIFICATION SCHEME LIKE MISSOURI

+Although Respondent lists some cases from other jurisdictions to support its argument that felony murder remains a "strict liability' offense to which justification does not apply," (Respondent's Brief at 55-73), Respondent has failed to identify a single state with a similar statutory justification scheme like that used in Missouri.
+Thus, those cases are inapposite.
 E.g., Respondent cites to State v.
 Soules, 286 P.3d 25 (Utah App.
 2012), but Utah Code Ann. § 76-2-402(2)(b) specifically provides that "[a] person is not justified in using force ... if he ... is attempting to commit, committing, or fleeing after the commission or attempted commission of a felony...."